 OneNet Mailing List Information

 Mailing list documentation is available online at the GNU Mailman Documentation site.
-If you have any problems with a mailing list, please contact OneNet customer support toll-free at 888.5.OneNet or in Oklahoma City at 405.225.9444.
+If you have any problems with a mailing list, please contact OneNet helpdesk support toll-free at 888.5.OneNet or in Oklahoma City at 405.225.9444.

 - The GNU Mailman – List Administrator’s Manual contains information for mailing list owners and managers.

 - A Mailing List Features document is also available online.

 General Mailing List Information

 Mailing lists make it easy for a group of people to have discussions via email.
 You send the message to an email address that identifies the mailing list, instead of each participant having to send the mail message to each person that wants to have the discussion.
 The message is then redistributed to everyone who subscribes to the list.
 Reading a list is a matter of reading your email or a web page.

 Once set up, the mailing list can distribute email with very little human intervention.
 The only tasks for the list owner are handling basic list maintenance (such as answering questions from new users) and acting on error messages generated by the mailing list’s users/subscribers.
-Having a mailing list might at first sound confusing and perhaps daunting, but it’s quite simple once you sit down and actually send email to one to get a feel for how it works.
+Having a mailing list might at first sound confusing and perhaps daunting, but it’s quite simple once you sit down and actually send an email to one to get a feel for how it works.